in the . You apply for a through the federal government.

 A Green Card does not grant the holder United States citizenship.
 However, if you want to become a United States citizen, you can pursue that process, called naturalization, after three to five years of living in the U.S.

-If you are a , you cannot vote in U.S. elections, you cannot leave the country for extended amounts of time, and you may not be eligible for certain scholarships or federal grant money.
+If you are a , you cannot vote in U.S. elections, leave the country for extended amounts of time, and may not be eligible for certain scholarships or federal grant money.

 However, once you go through the naturalization process and become a you are granted full rights, including the right to vote and receive .